 You may want to ask about how the adjustments will impact on your child's education.
 Some things to ask about are:

 DET provides a variety of programs and services to all students with disability to ensure access and support to maximise their learning outcomes.
-Students are supported through a range of student support services allocated to regions and schools which may include, but is not limited to:
+Students are supported through a range of student support provisions allocated to regions and schools which may include, but is not limited to:

-For more information about Curriculum Planning:
+For more information about curriculum planning: